 Will I stay warm in Ely, Minnesota?

 Yes!
 No one knows winter clothing & comfort better than Wintergreen.
-In fact, we designed and produced our own line of top quality winter gear through the company we formerly owned, Wintergreen Northern Wear.
+In fact, we design and produce our own line of top quality winter gear through Wintergreen Northern Wear.
 We'll help ensure that you bring exactly what you need.
-Apparel items you don't have, including warm parkas and snow boots, can be rented or purchased at a discount through Ely's "Warm & Cozy Clothing" Company.
+Apparel items you don't have, including warm parkas and snow boots, can be rented or purchased at a discount through Wintergreen Northern Wear.
 Click here to view our suggested clothing list.

 Tell me about the Wintergreen lodging